No Contest II

-No Contest II is a 1996 action film directed by Paul Lynch and written by Michael Stokes and Richard Beattie and starring Shannon Tweed, Bruce Payne and Lance Henriksen.
+No Contest II is a 1996 action thriller film directed by Paul Lynch and written by Michael Stokes and Richard Beattie and starring Shannon Tweed, Bruce Payne and Lance Henriksen.
 It is a sequel to No Contest.

 Plot

 Erich Dengler (Lance Henriksen), the son of Manferd Dengler (a prominent Nazi during the rule of Adolf Hitler in Germany), poses as an Art Collector, Eric Dane, in order to take over the Holman Museum to retrieve a shipment of nerve gas that has been hidden in some art work.
 He holds the occupants of the museum, including Sharon Bell (Shannon Tweed) and film director Jack Terry (Bruce Payne), who are looking for a good location to shoot a film, hostage.
 Dengler attempts to unleash a lethal nerve gas bomb which threatens the safety of the world.
 His plan is to sell the rest of the nerve gas to the highest bidder.
 Jack and Sharon make it their business to stop him.